 The medium shade region represents an area that is generally less populated than the Costa del Sol.
 A fair percentage of the inhabitants who have purchased inland properties in this area are foreigners, but they tend to be much more integrated into their local Spanish communities than their counterparts on the Coasts.

-The darkest shade represents "deep Andalucia" - or "Andalucia profunda".
+The darkest shade represents "Inland Andalucia".
 It is mostly rural, and if you are a foreigner, should you set up residence in these regions, you can expect to be culturally immersed, right from the start.
 The main cities in this area, such as Seville are exceptions, where many foreigners reside.

 You will also be pleasantly surprised at the quality, choice and cost of the property available here, including: traditional remodelled farmhouses, spacious villas, convenient apartments and small town houses.